SECURITIES AND EXCHANGE COMMISSION

 The presentation of these non-GAAP financial measures are not meant to be considered in isolation or as a substitute for comparable GAAP financial measures and should be read only in conjunction with the Company’s consolidated financial statements prepared in accordance with GAAP.
 For further information regarding these non-GAAP measures, including the reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures, please refer to the financial tables below.

 Non-GAAP Net Loss and Non-GAAP Net Loss Per Share, Basic and Diluted.
-Matterport defines non-GAAP net loss as net loss, adjusted to exclude stock-based compensation expense, fair value change of warrants liabilities, fair value change of earn-out liabilities, payroll tax related to contingent earn-out share issuance, acquisition-related costs, transaction costs, and amortization of acquired intangible assets, in order to provide investors and management with greater visibility to the underlying performance of Matterport’s recurring core business operations.
-In order to calculate non-GAAP net loss per share, basic and diluted, Matterport uses a non-GAAP weighted-average share count.
-Matterport defines non-GAAP weighted-average shares used to compute non-GAAP net loss per share, basic and diluted, as GAAP weighted average shares used to compute net loss per share attributable to common stockholders, basic and diluted, adjusted to reflect the shares of Matterport’s Class A common stock exchanged for the previously issued and outstanding shares of redeemable convertible preferred stock and common stock warrants of Matterport, Inc. (now known as Matterport Operating, LLC) in connection with the recently completed merger, that are outstanding as of the end of the period as if they were outstanding as of the beginning of the period for comparability.
+Matterport defines non-GAAP net loss as net loss, adjusted to exclude stock-based compensation-related charges (including share-based payroll tax expense), fair value change of warrants liability, fair value change of earn-out liabilities, payroll tax related to contingent earn-out share issuance, acquisition-related costs, and amortization of acquired intangible assets, in order to provide investors and management with greater visibility to the underlying performance of Matterport’s recurring core business operations.
+We define non-GAAP net loss per share, as non-GAAP net loss divided by the weighted-average shares outstanding, which includes the dilutive effect of potentially diluted common stock equivalents outstanding during the period if any.

 Conference Call Information

-Matterport will host a conference call for analysts and investors to discuss its financial results for the third quarter of fiscal 2022 today at 1:30 p.m.
+Matterport will host a conference call for analysts and investors to discuss its financial results for the first quarter 2023 today, May 9, 2023, at 1:30 p.m.
 Pacific time (4:30 p.m.
 Eastern time).
-A recorded webcast of the event will also be available following the call for one year on the Matterport’s Investor Relations website at investors.matterport.com.
-The dial-in number will be (412) 902-4209, conference ID: 10171665.
+A recorded webcast of the event will also be available following the call for one year on Matterport’s Investor Relations website at investors.matterport.com.
+The dial-in number will be (412) 902-4209, conference ID: 10176795.

 The financial results press release and a live webcast of the conference call will be accessible from the Matterport website at investors.matterport.com.
 An audio webcast replay of the conference call will also be available for one year at investors.matterport.com.